CPD hours

 CII Accredited

 This demonstrates the quality of an event and that it meets CII member CPD scheme requirements.
+1 hour CPD can be claimed for this event if relevant to your learning and development needs.

 It is recommended that you keep any evidence of the CPD activity you have completed and upload copies to the recording tool as the CII may ask to see this if your record is selected for review.
-Details of the scheme can be viewed online at www.cii.co.uk/cpd.
+Details of the scheme can be viewed online at www.cii.co.uk/learning/cpd/.